 - An Azure Subscription (you can get a free trial here).

-- Selected Azure location that allows nested virtualization here and here.
+- Select Azure location that allows nested virtualization here and here.
 Its beneficial to choose the location with minimal network latency.
 It can be checked here

 - Verify that you have an externally facing public IPv4 address for your VPN device.